This post is going to cover 10 of the best blended learning tools and techniques your organization can implement today.

 2. Educational games

 People of all ages play video games.
 But besides recreational fun, games are a great way to infuse your training with new life.
-Gamification in training is another blended learning tool to keep employees learning and remain an active participant during a training session.
+Gamification in training is another blended learning tool to keep employees learning and remaining active participants during a training session.

 There are four different types of games you can implement.